 Curious to see what's behind those 130-year logs and boarded up doors?
 Once a year, on Log Cabin Day, People for Palmer Park (PFPP) and the City of Detroit open Palmer Park’s historic 1800s Log Cabin — which has been closed for the greater part of 40 years — for a rare tour of the only authentic log cabin in Detroit.
 See some of the 'modern' amenities of the day: Mrs. Palmer treasured American Jewel stove, an indoor toilette, and Victorian-style pocket doors.

-Visitors at this fun-filled free family event will be treated to an old-fashioned ice cream social (ice cream from Guernsey Dairy for the first 500), live music with the Saline Fiddlers Philharmonic, as well as from Project Day Dream, traditional blacksmithing demos, hat-making with a hat and bonnet parade/contest (prizes for all), Civil War camp with the 102nd USCT Black History group, African American quilters, historians and actors in period attire, locally-made refreshments, and much more.
-It will be an afternoon that reconnects people of all ages to early Detroit memories and history, and aspirations for Detroit’s continued revival.
+Visitors at this fun-filled free family event have been treated to an old-fashioned ice cream social, live music, as well as youth performances, traditional blacksmith demos, hat-making with a hat and bonnet parade/contest, Civil War camp with the 102nd USCT Black History group, African American quilters, historians and actors in period attire, locally-made refreshments, and much more.
+It has become an annual summer event that reconnects people of all ages to early Detroit memories and history, and aspirations for Detroit’s continued revival.

-Imaginations will be stirred with historians and actors dressed in period fashions who will guide visitors through the cabin to view the stained glass windows, stone fireplaces, old wooden beams, floors, pocket doors and stairway, antique stove, and a very early indoor ‘water closet.’
+Imaginations are stirred with historians and actors dressed in period fashions who guide visitors through the cabin to view the stained glass windows, stone fireplaces, old wooden beams, floors, pocket doors and stairway, antique stove, and a very early indoor ‘water closet.’

 Built in 1885 by Senator Thomas Palmer and his wife Lizzie as their summer retreat, the cabin was once filled with antiques and visitors who would travel north on Woodward in horse-drawn carts.
 By 1897 Palmer had donated the majority of the land we know as the Park.